 Homeless women and children via The Shade Tree are the recipients.

-According to their website, The Shade Tree helped 2,290 families and provided 23,240 nights of shelter last year.
 The Shade Tree, established in 1989, is the largest shelter of its kind in Nevada and offers 24-hour accessible shelter designed to meet the needs of abused and homeless women, their children, and pets.
 The Shade Tree’s mission is to offer life-changing services promoting stability, dignity, and self-reliance to these families in need regardless of social status.
 The Shade Tree provides family dorm rooms in their 38,000 square foot residential area, as well as classrooms, kitchen and laundry rooms, and a medical clinic.